steemit/smt-whitepaper/smt-manual/manual.md

 # Smart Media Tokens

-Steem Proposal: A Token Issuance Protocol for Fundraising and Autonomous Growth
+Steem Proposal: A Token Issuance Protocol for Fundraising and Autonomous Growth in Online Communities

 - [Introduction](#introduction)
 	- [SMT Use Cases](#use-cases)